antonio-nicolau/keleya-server/README.md

   yarn install or npm install

+  Download and import database to your machine ( mysql database )

   yarn run dev or npm run dev

  That's all, after this just run yarn run dev or npm run dev to start server

+ The database file is in the database folder with keleya name ( src/database/keleya.sql )

 ## Endpoints
 ### POST: /api/users